markusmoenig/Eldiron-Web/content/basics/whatsnew/_index.md

 ### v0.8.2 (2023-6-22)

 Mostly a maintenance release.
+Scrollbars and fast navigation for regions have been added to all views where necessary.
+On some Linux systems Rusts winit does not support device scroll events, making it necessary to have scrollbars as fallback.

 New Features

 * Scrollbars for the node lists, tile-map view and tile-selection view.
-* The character position dialog now has an overview map you can use for fast scrolling.
+* The character position dialog now has an overview map you can use for fast navigation.

 Bugfixes